docker/docs/ee/dtr/user/tag-pruning/tag-pruning.md

 ## Specify a tag pruning policy

-You can now add tag pruning policies on each repository that you manage.
+As a repository administrator, you can now add tag pruning policies on each repository that you manage.
 To get started, navigate to `https://<dtr-url>` and log in with your credentials.

 Select **Repositories** on the left navigation pane, and then click on the name of the repository that you want to update.
 Note that you will have to click on the repository name following